 Michael graduated from Columbia University with a B.S. in biomedical engineering, focusing on medical imaging technology.
 After three years working in biomedical research laboratories, Michael joined the World Science Festival where he managed their digital education initiative and produced their science lecture series.

-Althea is currently a graduate student at Teachers College, Columbia University pursuing a Dual certification in Elementary Inclusive Education and Teaching Children [labeled] with Disabilities.
+Althea graduated from Teachers College, Columbia University with a dual certification in Elementary Inclusive Education and Teaching Children [labeled] with Disabilities.
 Althea received her Bachelor’s Degree in Mass Communication from the University of Bridgeport.
 Afterwards, she spent two years in Bronx classrooms working with children with a variety of learning, intellectual, and physical differences, including Autism, Down syndrome, ID, and Deafness.
 Althea not only looks forward to helping HYPOTHEkids recognize their full potential, but she is excited to learn from them in order to continue growing as an educator.

 Rebecca is a special education grade 5 science teacher at an East Village grade school.
 She recently completed her Masters in Elementary Inclusive Education with a dual certification in Teaching Students Labeled with Disabilities at Teachers College, Columbia University.
 She also holds a Bachelor of Science in Speech Pathology and a Bachelor of Arts in Dance.
 Rebecca has studied with prestigious dance programs including the Joffrey Ballet and the Julliard School program.
 Her interest lies in connecting kinesthetic and multi-sensory pedagogy approaches to academic concepts.